 Once you have established a working thesis, it's time to think about how you'll organize your argument.
 While it's important to note that you should continue in your quest for resources and support throughout this process, even as you locate source material, you can begin to think about how you plan to bring your ideas and your sources together into a clear, organized manner.

-What if I told you there is no one right way to write?

 As is the case with all types of writing, there is no one right way to organize or structure an argument.
 However, there are some basic structures and formats that can help you get an idea of how you want to organize your work and, at the very least, provide you with a baseline structure for your argument.